On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Experiment

 \subsubsection{Comparison Results on NETLIB}

 Table~\ref{tab:comparasion_rules_NETLIB} presents the comparison results of the MCTS rule with other classical pivot rules on NETLIB.
+Red indicates the best results and blue indicates suboptimal results.
+The first column represents the name of instances.
+The second to seventh columns are respectively the minimum pivot iterations of Python’s linprog function, the Danzig rule~\cite{DantzigRule}, the Bland rule~\cite{BlandRule}, the steepest-edge rule~\cite{steepestEdgeRule_1}, the greatest improvement rule~\cite{GreatestImprovementRule} and our MCTS rule.
+The initial feasible basis of Python's linprog function is determined by its own setting, while others are based on the method proposed in Section 5.1.
+The last column is execution time of the MCTS rule.

-It is easy to conclude that the MCTS rule yields the least number of pivot iterations far less than others on all the instances listed.
-Especially for ADLITTLE, the greatest improvement rule has the least number of pivot iterations among the classical rules.
-In contrast, our method achieved only 49.06\% of its pivot iterations.
-Moreover, compared with the Danzig rule, the MCTS rule gets less than 2.6\% of the number of its pivot iterations.
+It is easy to conclude that the MCTS rule yields the least number of pivot iterations far less than others on all the instances listed, especially for the problem ADLITTLE.
+The greatest improvement rule has the least number of pivot iterations among the classical rules.
+In contrast, our method achieves only 49.06\% of its pivot iterations.
+Moreover, compared with the Danzig rule, the MCTS rule gets less than 2.6\% of its pivot iterations.